 3- Determine what content to share

 To identify interesting topics, you can start by analyzing your competitors’ newsletters and those of companies you think are successful in the field of email marketing.
-This way, you can get inspiration for potential new topics, products, events, etc. You can also conduct a survey in advance and ask your contacts what content they like to receive in a newsletter.
+This way, you can get inspiration for potential new topics, products, events, etc. You can also survey in advance and ask your contacts what content they like to receive in a newsletter.

 4- Select a tool and adapt the newsletter

-Once you have determined your objectives, your target audience and your content, the question is: which tool should you use to create your newsletter and how much should it be personalized?
+Once you have determined your objectives, your target audience, and your content, the question is: which tool should you use to create your newsletter and how much should it be personalized?

-In order to select the most complete and suitable tool for your company, ask yourself the following questions:
+To select the most complete and suitable tool for your company, ask yourself the following questions: